-RULES FOR CONDUCT DURING THE PROGRAM:
+RULES FOR CONDUCT DURING CAMP MORRIS:

-Our programs have a strong impact on participants largely due to the positive and accepting community among our staff, volunteers, and fellow participants.
-Staff and volunteers work hard to maintain this supportive atmosphere.
-Participants are expected to work in harmony with staff, volunteers, and other participants to ensure a positive experience for all.
+Our programs have a strong impact on participants.
+Staff and volunteers work hard to maintain a positive and supportive atmosphere.
+Participants are expected to work in harmony with staff, volunteers, and other participants to ensure a great experience for the whole community

-Please note that camp is not an environment that is suited for every teen.
-Due to the high number of campers we serve, it may not be safe or in the best interest of our campers to keep a teen at camp who is not following the behavior expectations listed in this handbook.
-If we deem that camp is not a good fit for your child, you will need to come pick them up.
+Please note that camp is not an environment that is suited for every child.
+Due to the high number of campers we serve, it may not be in the best interest of our campers to keep a child at camp who is not meeting behavior expectations.
+If we deem that camp is not a good fit for your child, you will need to pick them up.
 It is therefore imperative that you let us know in advance of any behavioral challenges that may impact your child's success at camp so that we can proactively plan for their arrival and work with you.

 Often campers will come to camp and behave differently than they do at home or in school.
-This results from a change in environment, structure, routine and new peer to peer relationships.
-We believe that camp is a great opportunity for campers to learn new skills, grow, and practice working together in a team setting.
-Campers will be expected to help support group living by assisting with chores and by following the program routine.
-To help your teen begin their learning and growing, please be sure to discuss the rules of camp and expectations while they are still in your care.
+This results from a change in environment, structure, routine, and new peer to peer relationships.
+We believe that camp is a great opportunity for campers to learn new skills, grow, and practice teamwork.
+Campers will be expected to help support group living by assisting with chores and following the camp schedule.